saltlakrits/spinning_cube/README.md

 Learned a lot!

-## notcurses branch
+## notcurses

-Simply a swap to notcurses instead of ncurses, just to learn. not using any interesting functionality that isn't in ncurses
+Swapped to notcurses instead of ncurses, just to learn. not using any interesting functionality that isn't in ncurses